manu156/competitive-coding-resources/README.md

 # competitive-coding-resources
-unsorted several coding resources and lists
+unsorted compilation of several coding resources and lists